beetrootpaul/dart-07-beetpx/README.md

 npm start
 ```

-### Typecheck
+### Type check

-If you want to check if your TypeScript types are correct, run either `npm run typecheck` or `npm run typecheck:watch` (the latter runs continuously, performing the check on every file change).
+If you want to check if your TypeScript types are correct, run either `npm run tsc` or `npm run tsc:watch` (the latter runs continuously, performing the check on every file change).

 ### Assets sync